microsoft/hlsl-specs/proposals/NNNN-psv0-entry-name.md

 ## Proposed solution

-The natural way to express data like this for D3D runtime consumption, within the current set of container parts, would be to use the `PSV0` part.
 The `PSV0` part has a string table, and a versioning convention that allows backward and forward compatibility when adding new data.
 Adding a new structure version with a field for the entry name which is an